-2 In 2010, in preparation for the original (before deferral) conversion to IFRS, STEI contracted of Asset Study.
-The Kinetrics analysis recommended a range of useful life of each component within the STEI specific study.
-STEI has componentized its asset based upon July 31, 2010 this exhibit.
+2 In 2010, in preparation for the original (before deferral) conversion to IFRS, STEI contracted

+- 3 KPMG to provide an IFRS conversion impact assessment and Kinectrics to provide a useful Life - 4 of Asset Study.
+The Kinetrics analysis recommended a range of useful life of each component - 5 within the STEI specific study.
+STEI has componentized its asset based upon July 31, 2010 - 6 Kinetrics study.
+The KPMG and Kinetrics studies are provided as attachments one and two to - 7 this exhibit.